The rise of Black Friday

 “Once a customer is able to connect with an agent, the customer's question or interaction is most often fully addressed.”

-Customers have questions, and the ability to answer them personally, in real time, is a massive step towards creating a memorable experience.
+Customers have questions.
+The ability to answer them personally, in real time, is a massive step towards creating a memorable experience.
 These experiences are the sort that get customers talking, and encourage them to return in future.
 As pointed out earlier, 40% of customers first move to a competitive brand because they have heard the experience is better.

 High street shopping is inconvenient for many buyers, but they also believe that a bricks-and-mortar showroom will be able to answer product-specific questions in a way that web content cannot.
 And there’s a good chance that you can’t address every customer query in advance.
 So, it makes sense to include some kind of question-and-answer system that allows them to get the answers they need – when they need them.

 Black Friday is typically hectic, with thousands of shoppers looking for a bargain.
-Live chat functions offer an additional incentive for visitors to pause on your site, and an extra opportunity for your sales team to reach out and close the deal.
+Live chat functions offer an additional incentive for visitors to pause on your site.
+Plus, chat gives an extra opportunity for your sales team to reach out and close the deal.

 A golden opportunity this Black Friday

 There is an abundance of research proving the importance of customer experience, but British businesses continue to ignore the signs.
-The Institute of Customer Service notes that general customer satisfaction levels peaked in 2013 at 78.2%, but have declined every quarter since.
+The Institute of Customer Service notes that general customer satisfaction levels peaked in 2013 at 78.2%.
+But, they have declined every quarter since.
 The fact that great customer service is becoming increasingly rare makes it noteworthy – precisely the sort of brand differentiator that your customers and their social networks talk about.

 “A recommendation from a trusted friend conveying a relevant message is up to 50 times more likely to trigger a purchase than is a low-impact recommendation.”

 This presents your business with a golden opportunity to buck the trend and deliver a market-leading customer experience.
 Black Friday is notoriously busy, making it difficult to properly balance the needs of many more customers than you’d serve normally.
-But seeing as every retailer struggles on Black Friday, those who exceed expectations stand to reap the rewards of increased sales and repeat business.
+But seeing as every retailer struggles on Black Friday, those who exceed expectations stand to reap the rewards.

 After all, the financial success of your company rides on year-round sales, repeat business from satisfied customers and word-of-mouth recommendations from those clients you have managed to delight.